flossway/flossway/README.md

 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

-Please refer "FLOSSWay Creators" as copyright owners.
+Please refer "FLOSSWAY Creators" as copyright owners.

-## Intro

-The way to running an open-source community.

-* How to deal with developer relationship?
-* How to deal with the relationship between community and company?
-* How to measure an open-source community?

 ## Contributing